New guidelines for using cookies are now published, and website owners have until October 31, 2020, to meet the new requirements.

 Maintaining cookie compliance is important, also in Spain.

-Cookies collect your users’ personal data, even though they are set by the services you use on your website like Facebook Pixel, Google Analytics, YouTube embedded videos and so on.
+Cookies collect your users’ data, even though they are set by the services you use on your website like Facebook Pixel, Google Analytics, YouTube embedded videos, etc.

 As the website owner or operator, you are the data controller and responsible for collecting valid consent to cookies.

-Cookie Information can help you with that with a state-of-the-art Cookie Consent banner for your website.
+Cookie Information can help you with a state-of-the-art Cookie Consent banner for your website.

 The consent pop-up meets the standards of the Spanish Data Protection Authority, AEPD, and can be adjusted to your needs.